zie87/zie87.github.io/_posts/2023-08-05-function-ref.md

 ```
 {: .nolineno}

-So this does not touch our own assignement operator so we still fullfill
-`std::is_trivially_assignable`, but we can default our copy and assignement
-like the [proposal][2] list.
-We simple need to add this two lines to our class:
+So this does not touch the assignment operator for `function_ref`, so we still fulfill `std::is_trivially_assignable`, but we can default our copy and assignment like the [proposal][2] list.
+We need to add these two lines to our class:

 ```cpp
 constexpr function_ref(const function_ref&) noexcept = default;